alozie/afndev/template/readme/examples/readme.md

 These modules are working examples.
 It's recommended that you copy the module and test that it works and then begin to modify the files to fit your need.

-_NOTICE: ctools is particularly fussy.
-If you rename or delete installed plugins, you will likely need to empty the `cache` table manually and then run `drush cc all` to rebuild the tables.
-If you don't do this, you may encounter white-screens and errors._

 ## Modules
 These example modules demonstrate how to create and theme custom components including panels.
 This also demonstrates how to work with javascript, libraries, and other assets.